Last Updated on April 16, 2026 by Homegrown Florida

 Carrot seed packets love to promise maturity in 65-75 days.
 Maybe in a test field with perfect light and perfect weather.
 In a real garden with short winter days, the math changes.
 In my Florida garden, this is what I actually see.

-• Fall planted carrots often take around four months to reach full size
+- Fall planted carrots often take around four months to reach full size

-• Spring planted carrots are a little faster, but still usually longer than the packet says
+- Spring planted carrots are a little faster, but still usually longer than the packet says

 Shorter days equal slower growth.
 Less sun because of fences, sheds, or trees equals slower growth.
 Cooler soil also slows everything down.
 Instead of counting days, I check the carrots themselves.

-1. Push the soil away gently from the top of a carrot so you can see the shoulder.
+- Push the soil away gently from the top of a carrot so you can see the shoulder.

-2. If the top of the root is about the size of a quarter or bigger, it is usually worth pulling one to check length.
+- If the top of the root is about the size of a quarter or bigger, it is usually worth pulling one to check length.

-3. If it is much thinner than that, cover it back up, water, and give it more time.
+- If it is much thinner than that, cover it back up, water, and give it more time.

+Usually the width of the shoulder gives you a good clue to the length below.
 If you prepared deep, loose soil in the beginning, a carrot with a quarter sized shoulder should have good length.
-If your soil is harder or they hit a rock, you might find a short stubby root even with a nice shoulder.
+If your soil is harder or they hit something underground, you might find a short stubby root even with a nice shoulder.
 That is a soil issue, not a timing issue.
-Be ready to give them closer to 120 days for growing perfect carrots from an autumn sowing.
-It sounds extreme, but once you see the results, you will stop believing the number on the packet.

 Step 7: Pick varieties that like your climate

-Whatever varieties you try, pay attention to what actually works in your bed.
-When you find a carrot that handles your heat and still gets big, that is the one to keep reordering.
 One more important detail.
 Carrot seeds do not stay viable very long.
 The germination rate drops sharply after a year.
 If you are seeing poor germination across a whole row, the seeds may simply be old.
 Either buy fresh seed each season or save your own seeds from carrots that bolt and flower in your climate.

 Light feeding and basic care after they are up